Parasocial interaction: Causes and impact

 Parasocial relationships are a psychological attachment in which the media persona offers a continuing relationship with the media user.
 They grow to depend on them, plan to interact with them, count on them much like a close friend.
 They acquire a history with them and believe they know the persona better than others.
 Media users are free to partake in the benefits of real relations with no responsibility or effort.
 They can control their experience or walk away from parasocial relationships freely.

 A media user's bond with media personas can lead to higher self-confidence, a stronger perception of problem focused coping strategies, and a stronger sense of belonging.
 However these one-sided relationships can also foster an impractical body image, can reduce self-esteem, increase media consumption, and media addiction.

 Parasocial relationships are seen frequently with post-retirement aged media users due to high television consumption and loss of social contacts or activities.
 However, adolescents are also prone to form parasocial relationships.
 This is attributed to puberty, the discovery of sexuality and identity, and the idolization of media stars.
-Women are generally more likely than men to form parasocial relationships.
+Women are generally more likely to form stronger parasocial relationships than men.

 Some results indicate that parasocial relationships with media personas increase because the media user is lonely, dissatisfied, emotionally unstable, and/or has unattractive relationship alternatives.
 Some can use these parasocial relationships as a substitute for real social contact.
 A media user's personality affects how they use social media and may also vary an individual's pursuit of intimacy and approach to relationships i.e. extroverts may prefer to seek social gratification through face-to-face interactions as opposed to mediated ones.

 Media users use mediated communication to gratify their personal needs, such as to relax, seek pleasure, boredom, or out of habit.
 In this era of social media and the internet media users have constant access to on demand viewing, constant interactions on hand held mobile devices, and widespread Internet access.